julensas/user-registration/README.md

 4. Run `npm run i` in order to install dependencies <br />
     _At this point you can run `npm start` to see the example app at `http://localhost:8080`._

+    Run `npm run test` in order to run unit test and see test coverage <br />

  based on https://github.com/react-boilerplate/react-boilerplate